-Our world is vastly different than it was just 20 years ago, with advances in technology having rendered many jobs obsolete and people switching companies at nearly twice the rate.
+Our world is vastly different than it was just two decades ago.
+Advancements in technology have rendered many jobs obsolete; people job-hop at nearly twice the rate, and staying at one job for 10+ years has become very uncommon.

-We’ll go over these questions in detail and give you tips on how to compliment your work experience, regardless of whether you're a student, fresh graduate, or an experienced professional.
+We’ll go over how far back should your resume go in 2023, regardless of whether you're a student, a fresh graduate, or an experienced professional.

 Table of Contents